Randy Rose: World Championship Wrestling (1988–1989)

+Late career (1989–2015)

 In 1990 and 1991, Rose wrestled for Georgia All-Star Wrestling and the Global Wrestling Federation (GWF).
 He retired from active competition in 1992 after 18 years.

 He returned to wrestling in 2004 working in independent shows in Alabama.
 On May 5, 2006, Rose reunited with Dennis Condrey losing to the Steiner Brothers in a Steel Cage match for TNT Wrestling in Lawrenceville, Georgia.
 Four months later they lost to Brad and Bob Armstrong.
 Afterwards, Rose retired from wrestling again.

 On January 10, 2015 he teamed with Tom Prichard as they lost to the Rock N' Roll Express for Big Time Wrestling in Spartanburg, South Carolina.

 Rose was also very involved with charity work during his wrestling career and tried to use his status as a pro wrestler to raise money.